 From spin classes to functional circuits, hot yoga to pilates and military bootcamps to barre, we're on a roll.
 As someone who isn't a member of the Saudi Royal Family, I have to be more frugal with which I attend.
 For me, quality over quantity is paramount.
 I don't mind spending a little more if the value added spills over to other areas of my life.
-One extra class per week on top of my gym and yoga memberships is more than enough.
-That being said, I can see why they draw the crowds they do.
+A few extra classes per week on top of my gym and yoga memberships is more than enough.

 One of the trainers at Psycle (London's answer to SoulCycle) took us on an incredible ride this week.
-Usually I tune out when the instructors get off of the bike, (especially when I'm drowning in sweat and cant feel my hands) but homegirl could DANCE.
-I never thought seeing someone jump around would make me want to turn the resistance up but my LORD did it.
+Usually I roll my eyes when the instructors get off of the bike, especially when I'm drowning in sweat and can’t feel my shoulders, but homegirl could DANCE.
+I never thought seeing someone jump around would make me want to turn the resistance up but my god did it.

-As she was hyping up a room of sweaty and struggling adults at 8:30 on a Thursday morning, she asked an incredible question.
+As she was hyping up the room, she asked an incredible question.
 Shouting over the music, she said,

 'What did you come here to do today?
 Did you come here to be better?
 To push harder?
 To grow stronger?
 What did you come here to do?'